WhyR2019/abstracts/Modelling 1/nlp_models_for_masses.md

 # NLP models for the masses with the Quanteda package and a Shiny interface

-Author: Ken Benoit
+Author: Ken Benoit (London School of Economics)

-Co-author: Damian Rodziewicz
+Co-author: Damian Rodziewicz (Appsilon Data Science)

 # Description